wemakeweb/momentum/README.md

 # Install

-Momentumjs requires `nodejs` or `iojs` to be installed.
+Momentumjs requires `nodejs` or `iojs`, `jspm` for the package management and `babel-node` as development server to be installed.
 We currently support only `rethinkdb` as database, that will change in the future.
-To install successful install `momentumjs` following the following steps:
+To successfully install `momentumjs` follow the steps:

 ```bash
 $ npm install momentumjs --save